antoinefink/potato-analytics/README.md

 - Automatically filters out bots and crawlers
 - Accessible via a simple API
 - Uses a probabilistic data structure called [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) to estimate the number of unique visitors which saves on storage

+For more details, see the associated [blog post](https://www.integralreview.com/potato-analytics).

 ## Usage